codr7/g-fu/v1/README.md

 foo-sym-168
 ```

-Which may be used as follows to avoid capture.
+Unique symbols may be spliced into expansions to avoid capture, which generates the symbols in macro scope.

 ```
   (let (foo 1)